-- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 4% of the projected year's unrestricted revenues.
-In fiscal year 2021, this became the primary methodology for establishing debt capacity; - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 7% of the year's projected unrestricted revenues; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and - Annual unrestricted revenues available to pay debt service through 2031 are set at amounts stipulated in the Fall 2021 Revenue Sources Book of the Tax Division. - The impact of PERS and TRS state assistance payments is included for context.
+• Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment - could be supported by a lease) in any year shall be targeted not to exceed a level of 4% of the projected year's unrestricted revenues.
+In fiscal year 2021, this became the primary methodology for establishing debt capacity;

+- Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed a level of 7% of the year's projected unrestricted revenues; - An average of UGF revenue for the five most recent closed fiscal years, using the most recent State revenue forecast for the projected fiscal years; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and - Annual unrestricted revenues available to pay debt service through 2033 are set at amounts stipulated in the Fall 2023 RSB of the Tax Division and adjusted using a five-year average of the five prior fiscal years. - The impact of PERS and TRS state assistance payments is included for context, utilizing the most recent ARM Board adopted actuarial valuation report (FY22).